grizzie17/Mower/base-station/README.md

 *We may need to change the name of this component*

+The base-station has several jobs.
+One of the more important of which is to calculate GPS drift and communicate correction vectors to the `Mowers`.

+The other significant job is to continually keep track of the mowers and provide instructions to each mowing unit as to what to do next.

 There are several jobs for this component:

 * Differential GPS